 What Should You Do To Fix The Code P0101?

-It is very possible the steps you take to diagnose P0101 will clear it, as well.
+The steps you take to diagnose P0101 may clear it, as well.
 Clear the codes and take a test drive.
 If the code comes back, follow the steps below:

 - Replace any damaged wires or leaking hoses found in your diagnosis.